ibm-cloud-docs/vmwaresolutions/archiref/nsx/networking_services.md

 ### Routing for the IBM workload NSX edge

-Within this design, the only requirement for workloads traversing the DLR to the workload ESG is to access the internet.
+Within this design, the only requirement for workloads that traverse the DLR to the workload ESG is to access the internet.
 The Workload ESG needs to understand the path to the workload VXLAN and any future workload VXLAN/subnets created behind the DLR.
-While this could be achieved through static routes on the ESG, the intent of the workload topology is that of a demonstrated best practice design.
+While this can be achieved through static routes on the ESG, the intent of the workload topology is that of a demonstrated best practice design.
 Therefore, Open Shortest Path First (OSPF) is configured between the Workload ESG and the downstream DLR.

 For more information about the configuration, see [Configure OSPF Protocol](https://pubs.vmware.com/NSX-6/index.jsp?topic=%2Fcom.vmware.nsx.admin.doc%2FGUID-6E985577-3629-42FE-AC22-C4B56EFA8C9B.html).